Flet/revisit-mutagen/README.md

 server.pack.register({
     plugin: require('revisit-mutagen'),

-    // the "key" is the route to expose and the "value" is a mutator function/module
+    // the 'key' is the route to expose and the 'value' is a mutator function/module
     options: {
         'trippyshift': require('trippyshift'),
         'butts': require('butts-gm'),
         'echoplease': function (buffer, callback) {
-            // you can just write your own "mutator" inline too! callback(null, buffer);
+            // you can just write your own 'mutator' inline too! callback(null, buffer);
         }
     }